 Having your oral sleep appliances custom-made and fitted by a dentist in Sarnia ensures a comfortable fit.
 Some people have reported improved sleeping within the first night of use!
 Others might require a few adjustments to find the perfect fit.
 And did you know that you can also combine snore mouthguards with your CPAP equipment in some cases?

 Our sleep apnea appliances are individually measured and fitted to each individual.
 If you suspect that you have a sleeping disorder, contact your medical doctor to have a sleep test completed.
 This test records your respiratory rate and snoring.
 The finger and chest sensor record the data that’s then interpreted by a sleep specialist such as a pulmonologist.
 If the type of sleeping issues you have qualify for an oral appliance, we can take an impression of your teeth, record measurements and send off to the laboratory right away for processing!

 Does Treating Sleep Apnea Really Matter?

 Besides feeling tired in the morning, struggling with frequent headaches, or snoring that keeps your family up at night, sleep apnea can be a hazard to your health.
-When your body is deprived of oxygen, you’re at an increased chance of experiencing long term issues such as high blood pressure, diabetes, and are more likely to suffer from a heart attack or stroke.
+When your body is deprived of oxygen, you’re at an increased chance of experiencing long-term issues such as high blood pressure, and diabetes, and are more likely to suffer from a heart attack or stroke.

 Sarnia Dental Sleep Apnea Treatments